 The results of this trial indicate that dapagliflozin is superior to placebo in improving glycemic control and noninferior but not superior for reducing MACE in patients with DM2 and high CV risk.
 There was a reduction in HF hospitalizations, and also a salutary effect on renal outcomes.
 Among patients with HFrEF, dapagliflozin reduced HF hospitalizations, and CV and all-cause mortality; however, this cohort comprised only about 4% of the total population.
+Effect and safety of CV events was similar irrespective of baseline eGFR and albuminuria.
 Unlike canagliflozin, there was no clear safety signal regarding increased amputations.
 These are important findings, and more or less consistent with findings noted with other selective inhibitor of sodium–glucose cotransporter 2 (SGLT-2) inhibitors.
 These drugs reduce hyperglycemia in patients with DM2 by reducing renal glucose reabsorption and thus increasing urinary glucose excretion.

 The effect on atrial arrhythmias is hypothesis generating and should be tested in prospective trials.
 AF/AFL was not a prespecified endpoint, had no central adjudication, and was determined from the MedDRA database, and thus, dependent on the fidelity of reporting.